abryan1811/MelodyNest/README.md

 <img src="static/images/responsive.png">

 MelodyNest is a website that allows musicians to share music with other musicians.
-They are able to
+They are able to upload audio recordings of their music, information about the piece, and a copy of the sheet music.
+They can also write reviews on other musicians pieces and keep an up to date profile page.

 [*Am I Responsive?*](http://ami.responsivedesign.is/#) was used to test how responsive the website is on different devices.
 ## Table of Contents